JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 ...
 ```

-The adjacency tensor is a 4-dimensional array.
 To understand its indexing, consider the following example

 ```julia
 multilayergraph.adjacency_tensor[1,5,2,3]